William Vandry bio

 William Vandry earned his Black Belt from Master Carlos Machado.
 Vandry is recognized for his technical ideas and cutting edge style of his Jiu-jitsu, and his unique knowledge of leglocks, counters and escapes.
 Vandry began his official introduction into BJJ at a seminar in Austin, Texas in 1995, meeting John and Carlos Machado.
 Beginning in January 1996, Vandry traveled weekly to Dallas, Texas to maintain training in group classes and private lessons under Machado.
-Vandry has trained with members of the Gracies, and other BJJ black belts.
-Vandry is also one of the highest-ranking BJJ Black belts in Texas, and one of the highest ranking American BJJ Black belts in the world.
+Vandry is also one of the highest-ranking BJJ Black belts in Texas, and one of the highest ranking American BJJ Black belts in the world (5th degree).

 Carlos, William and Rigan Machado 1996 Carlos, William and Rigan Machado 2008